 John B. Chapple

-The late John B. Chapple (1899-1989) is an Ashland, Wis. legend.
+John B. Chapple, son of The Daily Press founder John Crockett Chapple, was an Ashland, Wis. legend.
 He was a dedicated newspaperman, a family man, and a supporter of youth, education, the community, and his country.

-John was the son of John Crockett Chapple, founder of The Daily Press where he, as his father, served as a reporter, owner, and publisher for 75 years.
-He graduated from Ashland High School in 1917 and attended UW-Madison for a year before he joined the U.S. Army and served as 2nd Lt. in WWI.
-After the war, he worked various journalism jobs at the Milwaukee Sentinel, Milwaukee Journal, and the Janesville Gazette.
+Like his father, John served as a reporter, owner, and publisher over 75 years at the Daily Press.
+He graduated from Ashland High School in 1917 and attended UW-Madison for a year before he joined the U.S. Army and served as 2nd Lt. in World War I. After the war, he worked various journalism jobs at the Milwaukee Sentinel, Milwaukee Journal, and The (Janesville) Gazette.
 He went off to Yale in 1919 where he earned a degree in philosophy.

 John became managing editor of The Daily Press in 1925.
 Soon thereafter he became active in politics, receiving the Republican nomination for U.S. Senator in 1932 and 1934 and becoming a Republican candidate for governor in 1938.